bbantal/iAIR_models/README.md

 # iAIR_models
-Code we in our manuscript: ...
+This repository contains all models that we used for the simulation results found in our manuscript titled "*D-ꞵ-hydroxybutyrate stabilizes hippocampal network during acute insulin resistance.*"

 ## Content
 * `neuron_model.jl`: code to compute results for Figure 8, plotted by a separate script